xin-huang/SeleDiff/README.md

             EastAfrica  EastSouthasia(EastAsia) 3600
             ...

         The first line is a header which will be skipped by `SeleDiff`.
 Here, EastSouthasia is a admixed population.
-We use its missing parental population in East Asia instead.
+We estimate and use its missing parental population in East Asia instead.

     - `SeleDiff` uses `--haplotype` option to accept a *TAB* delimited file that specifies haplotypes in the data.
 The content of the file looks like:

             rs001   rs002
             rs001   rs003   rs004

         Each row represents a haplotype.